tomikorzu/poke-api/README.md

 ## Features

 ### Loading Spinner
-- Displays "Loading" text with a rotating Pokeball animation using keyframes.
+- Displays `Loading` text with a rotating Pokeball animation using keyframes.
 - Estimated time: 5 minutes
 - Time to finish: 7.5 minutes

 ### Navbar
-- Displays a 'Navbar' component with the pokeAPI image and other links
+- Displays a `Navbar` component with the pokeAPI image and other links
 - Estimated time: 20 minutes
 - Time to finish: 25 minutes

+### BackDrop
+- Displays a `Backdrop div` component to apply filters like blur above other elements.
+- Estimated time: 5 minutes
+- Time to finish:

 ## How to run this code